AhsanKhodami/AhsanKhodami/README.md

-# Welcome to Ethan's GitHub 👨‍🔬✨
+# Welcome to My GitHub 👨‍🔬✨

 Hello!
 I'm **Ahsan Khodami**, a **Marie Curie Fellow** at the University of Padua, passionate about uncovering the intricacies of visual processing and brain mechanisms.
 My work bridges **science** and **technology**, focusing on **hemianopia**, **EEG**, and **eye-tracking experiments**.